DKIM, SPF, and DMARC Explained Simply

 - DMARC = What to do when checks fail

-All three work together.
-Missing any one weakens the whole system.
 Set them up, monitor the reports, and gradually enforce stricter policies.
+Your emails will thank you.